-Proteinuria, the presence of excessive protein in urine, can be an early sign of kidney disease.
+Proteinuria, the presence of excessive or high amounts of protein in urine, can be an early sign of kidney disease.
 Healthy kidneys do not allow a significant amount of protein to exit the body through urine.
 But kidney damage can impact the filtering system, letting too much protein leak into the urine as a result.

 Kidney disease in general does not have many early warning signs.
 So if your urine test results have revealed protein in your urine, you may want to go for a follow-up to ensure proper kidney function.

 For younger people, protein in the urine isn’t that uncommon.
 It often results from exercising or an illness.
 In either case, going for a follow-up is very important to make sure you don’t overlook any serious condition.

 Common causes for excessive or high protein in the urine include:

 The kidneys are responsible for filtering waste from blood.
 If protein is found in the urine, it reveals the breakdown of the kidneys’ filtration abilities.
 The most abundant protein in blood is albumin.
 It isn’t charged, unlike other proteins, causing it to pass through damaged filters in the kidneys.
 A urine sample will detect protein in the urine which could indicate to your doctor if there is a possible underlying kidney problem.

 If you have low blood pressure, there isn’t enough pressure to push blood through the filters.
 You would assume that high blood pressure would cause too much blood to filter through the kidneys, but this doesn’t occur.
 Instead, this blood gathers in the kidneys, causing pressure on the filters which leads to damage.
 This allows the protein to slip through the filters.